 This control, also known as a draft regulator, automatically maintains a constant negative pressure in the furnace to obtain maximum efficiency.
 It ensures that proper pressures are not exceeded.
 If the chimney does not develop sufficient draft, the draft control cannot function properly.
 The draft regulator, when installed should be in the same room or enclosure as the furnace and should not interfere with the combustion air supplied to the burner.
 The control should also be located near the furnace flue outlet and installed according to the instructions supplied with the regulator.
-The flue outlet pressure (measured between the furnace and draft regulator) should be set to -0.02 in. w.c.
+The overfire draft should be set to -0.02 in. w.c.